All Episodes

 Our telephone number is 800-282-2882.

-And I'm gonna be asking them too.
+And I'm going to be asking them too.

 It is time to start demanding that Obama, Pelosi, and Reed, and your member of Congress or your senator, you start demanding what diseases and illnesses are covered.